Jupyter notebooks for education

 For instance, virtual demonstrations and simulations make it possible to dynamically visualize abstract notions such as vectors representing forces, speeds or accelerations.
 Their goal is to facilitate the understanding of the concepts behind physical phenomena and help to deconstruct the misconceptions that hinder students’ learning.

-► See the notebooks designed by Cécile Hébert for in-class virtual demonstrations in the General Physics course: https://go.epfl.ch/mecadril
+Cécile Hébert explains how she uses in-class virtual demonstrations in her General Physics course

 Notebooks can also be used as course documents in the form of interactive textbooks or interactive exercises sheets.
 In addition to including elements of the course theory in LaTeX, notebooks allow students to execute the code and therefore see how the programs work in practice.
 Supporting interaction by nature, possibilities for creating exercises in notebooks are almost infinite.
 For instance, did you know that you could integrate auto-corrected quiz in notebooks?